harrycresswell/harry/site/content/articles/artboards.md

 +++
 tags = ["Sketch", "Design"]
-title = "Naming Artboards for Responsive Web Design" date = "2017-04-02T21:34:41+01:00" slug = "artboards"
+title = "Naming Artboards for responsive web design" date = "2017-04-02T21:34:41+01:00" slug = "artboards"
 Description = "How to name your artboards for scaleable, maintainable Sketch projects"